 In the past year, many insurances have opened up more opportunities for people to see their healthcare providers via telehealth visits.
 Medicare currently accepts telehealth as a way for you to see your providers.

 So call now and start using the benefits that you (or your employer) are paying for!
-Keep yourself healthy and surround yourself with a team that wants the best for you and are willing to do what they can to get you to the goals you want to achieve.
+Keep yourself healthy and surround yourself with a team that wants the best for you and is willing to do what they can to get you to the goals you want to achieve.

 Are nutritionists covered by Medicare?